hatchways/team-carbonara/README.md

 ### Extra Features

-1. Subscribing will allow users to create multiple event types.
-Instead of the default 60 minute meeting.
+1. Subscribing will allow users to create multiple event types, in addition to the default 60 minute meeting.

 ![Subscription](client/public/gifs/subscribe.gif)

-2. Create new meeting types after subscribtion
+2. Create new meeting types after subscription

 ![Create new meetings](client/public/gifs/createEvents.gif)

-3. Cancel appointments
+3. Cancel appointments.
+The event will also be removed from your google calendar and guests will be notified.

 ![Cancel Appointments](client/public/gifs/cancel.gif)